Orders can be created using the following keywords:

 Each order accept the following optional arguments:

-: for spot and futures tradingtarget_position
+amount: for spot and futures tradingtarget_position: futures trading only

 To specify the amount per order, use the following syntax: